lsylcy0307/Accented-speech-transcription/README.md

 ### Data_preparation.ipynb

+Used the representation of speech data in waveform, which displays the change of amplitude over time.
+Explored how an accent influences the various features of waveform.

+### Data_preparation.ipynb

 Processing the audio data: We segmented the English speech data with Mandarin, Korean or Turkish accents into phonetic sequences and extracted various audio features from them.

 ### Model.ipynb